Beyond "Not Novel Enough": Enriching Scholarly Critique with LLM-Assisted Feedback: Results and Analysis

 \subsection{Overall Performance}

-Our system significantly outperforms both AI baselines and the human-vs-human baseline across key metrics.
-For Reasoning Alignment, our system achieves scores that are 44.1 and 35.9 percentage points higher than OpenReviewer \cite{idahl-ahmadi-2025-openreviewer} and DeepReviewer \cite{zhu2025deepreviewimprovingllmbasedpaper}, respectively, and 21.4 percentage points above the human baseline.
-For Conclusion Agreement, our system again leads all three baselines, with the human baseline performing closest at approximately 13 percentage points below our system.
-Outputs of our pipeline in comparison to the baselines can be seen in Tables \ref{tab:full-text-comparison}, \ref{tab:durnd-comparison} and \ref{tab:meta-instructions-comparison}.
+Our system significantly outperforms both AI baselines and the human-vs-human baseline.
+For Reasoning Alignment, we achieve scores 44.1 and 35.9 percentage points higher than OpenReviewer \cite{idahl-ahmadi-2025-openreviewer} and DeepReviewer \cite{zhu2025deepreviewimprovingllmbasedpaper}, and 21.4 points above the human baseline.
+For Conclusion Agreement, our system again leads all baselines, outperforming the nearest human baseline by approximately 13 percentage points (Tables \ref{tab:full-text-comparison}, \ref{tab:durnd-comparison}, \ref{tab:meta-instructions-comparison}).